Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations: Numerical experiments

 with the random initial condition

 As the previous example, we construct a continuous analogue of the random initial condition with the wavelength parameter $\gamma=0.4$.
 To address the challenge posed by the nonlinear mobility function, we adopt a strategy similar to explicit-implicit methods used in the numerical analysis.
 Instead of directly dealing with the nonlinear mobility function, we utilize the predicted solutions from the previous time step in the Algorithm~\ref{alg:time}.
 Figure~\ref{fig:2D_log_degenerate_soln} illustrates the temporal behavior of the predicted solutions utilizing the parameters outlined in Table~\ref{tab:prm_ex2D_logorithmic_degenerate}.
-The decline of the energy function is also distinctly illustrated in Figure~\ref{fig:2D_log_degenerate_energy}.
+The results show that a spinodal decomposition happens over time and the predicted solutions $\widehat{u}(x,t)$ preserve the boundedness.
+Figure~\ref{fig:2D_log_degenerate_energy} also displays that the approximate energy functional $\mathcal{E}(\widehat{u})$ is dissipated.

-\subsubsection{2D Allen--Cahn with advection and polynomial potential}
+\subsection{2D Allen--Cahn with advection and polynomial potential}

 Last, we consider an advective Allen--Cahn equation under homogeneous Neumann boundary condition, taken from \cite{RLi_YGao_ZChen_2024}, in the form of